AnnaVitali/WebXR-BabylonJS-examples/README.md

 # WebXR-BabylonJS-examples

-This repository contains some examples of extended reality applications made using WebXR and BABYLON.js
+This repository contains some examples of eXtended Reality applications made using WebXR and BABYLON.js

 ## MRTK Usage example